The Royals

 "When I was at a reception in Buckingham Palace two years ago he said to me “who let you in here?”"

-Consequently he has appeared at many functions with Prince Philip including the Variety Club, the Grand Order of Water Rats and he was even booked for the Centenary Dinner of the Royal Household Cricket Club.
+Consequently he appeared at many functions with Prince Philip including the Variety Club, the Grand Order of Water Rats and he was even booked for the Centenary Dinner of the Royal Household Cricket Club.

 In 2010 Bob and the Duke were together again at the 60th anniversary of the Lord’s Taverners in St James’s Palace.